Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <span>Review the code.</span>
 On line 18, including the IndexName option lets the scan operator know that it will be going to the index and not the main table to read the data.
 On line 19, the filter expression processes the records that have been read and shows only records that meet the comparison criteria.
 In this case, it shows records only if they don't have out of stock in the tags attribute.
 This ensures that only items that are available or "on offer" are shown to customers.

       response = table.scan(
         IndexName='special_GSI',
         FilterExpression=Not(Attr('tags').contains('out of stock')))

 Note: You may be familiar with the older DynamoDB parameter, ScanFilter.
 This is a legacy parameter.
 FilterExpression should be used instead.
 FilterExpression does not include all of the operators that were provided with ScanFilter, for example NOT_CONTAINS.
-This is why you wrapped the comparison inside the Not() function.
+This is why I wrapped the comparison inside the Not() function.
 Save the file and run it.

       python3 scan_with_filter.py

 The output the following:

 <img width="953" alt="image" src="https://github.com/user-attachments/assets/74aa8e5d-dc6e-4550-90ff-f328add7edfd" />

 Again, the response is not in the format the website requires.
-However, when you use this code in a Lambda function in a later lab, you will adjust then.
+However, when I use this code in a Lambda function in a later lab, I will adjust then.

-<h2>Update from the café</h2>
+<h2>Conclusion</h2>
-Sofía is happy with the progress that she has made.
-The database table is loaded with data, she addressed the café's database backend requirements, and she will soon wire this into the website.
-Sofía's next task is to create an API that the website can use.
+ I am happy with the progress that I have made.
+The database table is loaded with data, I addressed the café's database backend requirements, and I will soon wire this into the website.
+Ny next task is to create an API that the website can use.
-Sofía decides to stop for the day, but she's looking forward to her next task.
-She plans to start working on creating a mock API that she can use for testing.
+I decides to stop for the day, but I am looking forward to her next task.
+I plans to start working on creating a mock API that I can use for testing.

 <h2>Lab complete</h2>